lemmabit/ffn2epub/README.md

 [Your device can probably read EPUBs.](http://koreader.rocks/) You can use [Calibre](https://calibre-ebook.com/) to convert EPUB to other formats if you really want to use a system that makes that necessary.

+## Building

+To build this script, you'll first need to have [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed.
+Then enter the directory you checked the repository out to and run `npm install` to install the dev dependencies.
+(These packages are only installed in the current directory.)
+After that, just run `npm run build` to build the script.

+If `npm run build` is too much typing for you, install the [Gulp](http://gulpjs.com/) CLI globally and you'll be able to build the project with just `gulp`.
+You can install the Gulp CLI with `npm install -g gulp-cli`, but it may also be available in your operating system's official repositories.
+For instance, Arch Linux users can install it with `pacman -S gulp`.

 ## Why does your code suck so bad?

 I just want to read some stories about ponies, man.
 I don't have time for this "abstraction" stuff, or "comments", or "unit tests", and definitely not "lines under 280 characters long".
 That's a load of tortellini or some such funny-named, non-vulgar thing.
 Just accept the beauteous beauty of the EPUBs themselves, which are beautiful.
 (That's just my most humble opinion, of course, but it's also true.)